TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

     *   METRIXLAB
     *   MARKETTOOLS

-OUR MISSION IS TO CHANGE THE WAY DATA IS USED TO GENERATE INSIGHTS THAT IMPACT MARKETING DECISIONS
+OUR MISSION IS TO CHANGE THE WAY MARKETING RESEARCH IS USED TO GENERATE INSIGHTS THAT IMPACT BUSINESS DECISIONS

 Product Innovation